dockstore/dockstore-documentation/docs/getting-started/dockstore-workflows.rst

 In order for Dockstore to start pulling in content from GitHub, a ``/.dockstore.yml`` file must be added to a branch of the repository that contains your workflow.
-This file contains information like workflow path, test parameter file, workflow name, etc. When a push is made on GitHub to a branch with a ``.dockstore.yml``, Dockstore will add that branch onto Dockstore to the correct workflow.
+This file contains information like workflow path, test parameter file, workflow name, etc. When a push is made on GitHub to a branch with a ``.dockstore.yml``, Dockstore will add that branch to the corresponding workflow on Dockstore.
 If the workflow doesn't already exist on Dockstore, one will be created.
-Below is an example of a .dockstore.yml file for an alignment workflow.
+Below is an example of a ``.dockstore.yml`` file for an alignment workflow.